 - Post media: image and video

 - Carousel: images, videos or combination of both

-Some high-engaging content type that you can refer:
+Some high-engaging content types that you can refer to:

 - Images carousel

 Apart from the content, be mindful of what channel you are using.
 Although Facebook is the giant of social media, other networks are also rising at its best, including Youtube, Instagram, Tik Tok, Twitter,…

 So make sure to keep your marketing channels up to date and deliver to the right target audience.

 Lastly, there are a few heads-ups for you once you start working on these channels' content.
 Things you should avoid in order to build a healthy and sustainable channel:

 - Plagiarism: Please don’t copy from other’s work.
 If you refer to someone else’s content, make sure that you remember to include a source of reference.